scottauff/protocol-ready-small-business/README.md

 This repository contains the normative specification, related schemas, and reference documentation.

-PRSB does **not** prescribe business models, adoption strategies, marketplaces, credential systems, reputation systems, or community frameworks.
+PRSB does **not** prescribe business models, adoption objectives, marketplaces, credential systems, reputation systems, or community frameworks.

 ---